 In Roshan v.
 Canada (Citizenship and Immigration), Justice Bell overturned a decision, stating that:

 These unanswered questions lead me to conclude that, while the decision may be within a range of possible, acceptable outcomes, it is not defensible in respect of the facts and law.
 Furthermore, in my view, while there may be some degree of transparency in the Officer’s approach, I find the reasons neither justifiable, nor transparent.

 In reaching this conclusion, I am mindful of the fact that this Court should not unnecessarily parse the Officer’s decision and that I should consider whether there is, in the record, evidence upon which the Officer could have reasonably reached the conclusion she did.
 Because of my unanswered questions and my inability to divine how the Officer chose to disregard key evidence from Mr. Onley and the Department of State, I am unable to apply Newfoundland Nurses to save the impugned decision.

-The list of cases goes on, and covers a wide variety of areas of immigration law.
-As a result of numerous Federal Court cases, including those mentioned above, the current state of the application of Newfoundland Nurses is perhaps best summarised in two paragraphs of the Federal Court’s recent decision in Millik v.
+The list of cases in which the Federal Court has held that the decisions of visa officers must still be intelligible despite Newfoundland Nurses goes on, and covers a wide variety of areas of immigration law.
+As a result of numerous Federal Court cases, including those mentioned above, the current state of the application of Newfoundland Nurses is perhaps best summarized in two paragraphs of the Federal Court’s recent decision in Millik v.
 Canada (Citizenship and Immigration Canada), 2015 FC 82, where Justice Boswell stated (citations removed):